ERIGrid2/riasc/docs/index.md

 This is a main factor to simplify the whole deployment of new nodes.

 Please refer to the [agent setup](./setup/agent.md) for more information.

 ### Components

+RIasC relies on a collection of existing software tools and projects.
+It combines these tools by providing reference examples and configurations benefiting researchs by a simpler and approachable access to cloud technologies.

+Currently to following existing tools are deployed by RIasC:

 - [Kubernetes](http://kubernetes.io/)
   - [K3S](http://k3s.io/)